 Registration and enrolment

-Other AML/CTF obligations
+- understand your AML/CTF obligations

-The Minister for Law Enforcement and Cyber Security has issued policy principles to the AUSTRAC CEO.
-These will be in place from 3 April to 2 October 2018.
+The Minister for Law Enforcement and Cyber Security issued policy principles to the AUSTRAC CEO.
+These will be in place until 2 October 2018.

 During that time, AUSTRAC can only take enforcement action against a DCE provider if satisfied that they have failed to take reasonable steps to comply with relevant provisions.